Contact Bruce

 To reduce violence, the

-basic action needed at a socio-cultural level is systemic change.
+basic action needed at a socio-cultural level is systemic

 Here are many ways to enact this, of which the most important concern